All Episodes

 Okay.

-Our boys have been raised to have respect, they've been around guns, never had a problem, and it just upsets me so much of how um law enforcement is being treated these days.
+And it just upsets me so much of how law enforcement is being treated these days.

-You know, believe it or not, there are officers out there that want to do this job that want to protect their community, and the left is just not wanting that agenda at all.
+You know, believe it or not, there are officers out there that want to do this job, that want to protect their community.

 What are you talking about?

-Uh, because in this day and age, i I can't even be if if I ever spent the time to tell you the crap that goes on to be a conservative on the air in this country in this day and age, it's it would blow your mind.
+And as somebody that has to hire a lot of lawyers in my life, and they're all great people, honestly, and they all do a great job for me, but I have a lot of them because in this day and age, I can't even be, if I ever spent the time to tell you the crap that goes on to be a conservative on the air in this country in this day and age, it would blow your mind.

 It's not about me.

-But if cops have to if they can't get indemnification, it's over.
+But if cops have to, if they can't get indemnification, it's over.

 They'll walk.

-Because at that point the risk is too high, nor will they ever be willing to put themselves in harm's way.
+Because at that point, the risk is too high, nor will they ever be willing to put themselves in harm's way.

-And the two guys that made it to the FBI, the the last name was Flynn, they were deity of my family.
+And the two guys that made it to the FBI, the last name was Flynn, they were deity of my family.

 Amazing.